28.7: Calcium Signaling

 In the holo-form, a fully-formed central helix connects to the two lobes of a "dumbbell-shaped".

 Differential Ca2+ binding to the two lobes of CaM makes fast buffering of a wide range of free intracellular Ca2+ possible for this protein.
-The presence of methionine residues in its lobes and the plasticity of the central linker in its structure also provides CaM with properties to function as an adaptor protein in intracellular Ca2+ signaling.
-CaM can bind to several targets or effector molecules over a variable distance and in multiple orientations to mediate change in intracellular Ca2+ signaling.
-Some major effector proteins that are regulated by CaM binding and are relevant for Ca2+ homeostasis include EGFR, PI3K, and connexins.
+The presence of methionine residues in its lobes and the plasticity of the central linker in its structure also provide CaM with properties to function as an adaptor protein in intracellular Ca2+ signaling.
+CaM can bind to several targets or effector molecules over a variable distance and in multiple orientations to mediate changes in intracellular Ca2+ signaling.
+Some major effector proteins regulated by CaM binding and relevant for Ca2+ homeostasis include EGFR, PI3K, and connexins.

-CaM is required for spatial and temporal regulation of [Ca2+]as evident by its role in modulation (activation or inactivation) of Ca2+ pumps (such as PMCA and SERCA) and Ca2+ channels (such as CaV1.3, TRPV5 and 6, ORAI).
+CaM is required for spatial and temporal regulation of [Ca2+], as evident by its role in modulating (activating or inactivating) Ca2+ pumps (such as PMCA and SERCA) and Ca2+ channels (such as CaV1.3, TRPV5 and 6, ORAI).
 CaM also acts via serine/threonine kinases known as Calmodulin-activated Kinases (CaMKs) to influence cellular processes like proliferation (for example, centrosome duplication at G1/S or anaphase to metaphase transition via CaMKII).
 We will discuss those in detail below.

 Integral Membrane protein molecular buffers: SERCA, PMCA, NCX, and TRP

 P-type Ca2+-ATPases also exist within the plasma membrane and maintain cytosolic Ca2+ levels by transferring them into the extracellular space.
-The Plasma Membrane Ca2+ ATPases (PMCAs) can PMCAs transport one Ca2+ ion per ATP molecule which differs from the two Ca2+ ions per ATP molecule stoichiometry of SERCA.
-The general structure of such Ca2+ transporters comprises 10 transmembrane segments with large cytosolic loops TM 1–2 and TM 3–4, a cytosolic N- and C-termini tails are shown in Figure \(\PageIndex{6}\), panel A below.
+The Plasma Membrane Ca2+ ATPases (PMCAs) can transport one Ca2+ ion per ATP molecule, which differs from SERCA's two Ca2+ ions per ATP molecule stoichiometry.
+The general structure of such Ca2+ transporters comprises 10 transmembrane segments with large cytosolic loops TM 1–2 and TM 3–4, and cytosolic N- and C-termini tails are shown in Figure \(\PageIndex{6}\), panel A below.

 The cytoplasmic region of PMCA (left) has three loop structures with binding sites for signaling molecules like CAM.
 They also have phosphorylation sites for additional regulation.
 The C-terminal tail contains additional CAM sites as well as a PKA site.
 It has a PDZ domain that can anchor the protein to cytoskeletal components.
-Differential RNA processing lead to variations in the amino acid sequence in this region and hence binding specificity.
-The binding of CaM reverses auto-inhibition of the pump due to conformational shifts which displace C-tail from cytosolic loops.
-Other means of autoinhibition reversal include phosphorylation of C-tail (Ser/Thr residues) by protein kinase A or C, proteolytic cleavage of C-tail, or dimerization via the C-terminus.
+Differential RNA processing leads to variations in the amino acid sequence in this region and hence binding specificity.
+The binding of CaM reverses auto-inhibition of the pump due to conformational shifts, which displace the C-tail from the cytosolic loops.
+Other means of autoinhibition reversal include phosphorylation of the C-tail (Ser/Thr residues) by protein kinase A or C, proteolytic cleavage of the C-tail, or dimerization via the C-terminus.

-TRP channels act as activators, integrators, as well as downstream effectors of Ca2+ signaling at the plasma membrane and in intracellular compartments.
-Many members of the TRPC subfamily are activated by DAG (diacylglycerol) which is produced by PLC β- or γ-mediated cleavage of phosphatidylinositol 4,5-bisphosphate (PIP2) after the ligand binding at GPCRs or RTKs.
+TRP channels act as activators, integrators, and downstream effectors of Ca2+ signaling at the plasma membrane and in intracellular compartments.
+Many members of the TRPC subfamily are activated by DAG (diacylglycerol), which is produced by PLC β- or γ-mediated cleavage of phosphatidylinositol 4,5-bisphosphate (PIP2) after the ligand binding at GPCRs or RTKs.
 TRPP1/2, TRPA1, TRPM8, and TRPV1-4 are all expressed on the ER membrane.
-At this site, PLC-independent activation of the TRP channels (such as TRPV1) is suggested to induce ER Ca2+ release via inositol triphosphate receptor (IP3R) which further triggers bulk entry of extracellular Ca2+ into the cell.
+At this site, PLC-independent activation of the TRP channels (such as TRPV1) is suggested to induce ER Ca2+ release via inositol triphosphate receptor (IP3R), further triggering bulk entry of extracellular Ca2+ into the cell.
 On the flip side, cytosolic Ca2+ regulates the activity of TRP channels in response to physiological stimuli.
 This regulatory effect is usually through CaM binding (inhibition of TRPV5, TRPV6, and sensitization of TRPV3) and indirectly through CaM-binding kinase II (CaMKII).
 These activities are shown in Figure \(\PageIndex{7}\).

 Storage of intracellular Ca2+ ions - organelles